Plenoar/Downfall/README.md

 -- colission detection

--- wasd keyboard movements // i did it
+-- wasd keyboard movements // i did it , but its missing jump features

+-- need an actual implementation of physics so that the objects obey some law of physics

 -- an actual playable map // kinda